 Another very important aspect of post-divorce child adjustment is the extent to which both parents are committed to the importance of the children and their developmental and emotional needs.

 It would seem that a major goal of post-divorce parent-child relationships requires sufficient parenting time.
 There is likely no magic in brief but intense post-divorce parent-child contact.
 To a certain extent, quality of time necessarily includes some quantity of time.
-Regularity of contact and predictability of contact also are important.
+Regularity and predictability of contact are also important.

 Transitioning from one household to another involves some degree of stress for most children, given these changes are done on a timeline established by adults – not by the children themselves.
 It is not uncommon for a child to show signs of upset or reluctance to leave one household for another, to the point of protesting with sadness, anger, or tears.